Sport in London: Rugby league

-London Broncos play at Trailfinders Sports Ground.
-Before a 2015 reorganisation of the professional leagues, they were the only member of the elite Super League in London, and indeed, all of southern England.
-They now play in the second-level Championship.

-Another London club in the professional ranks of the game is London Skolars (based in Haringey) who play in the third-level League 1.
+London Broncos are the only member of the Super League from London, and indeed, all of southern England.
+As of 2024, they have returned to the Super League after earning promotion from the RFL Championship in 2023, however are expected to be immediately relegated under the grading system introduced for 2024.
+London Skolars last participated in the third-level League One in 2023, but withdrew from the professional system to play within the amateur leagues.

 Amateur and grassroots rugby league has a strong presence in London.
 Greenwich Admirals (Woolwich), Elmbridge Rugby League Club (Esher) and London Chargers (Croydon) all play in the Rugby League Conference, the local top level of which is the Rugby League Conference South Premier.
 Many more clubs and second teams in London and the surrounding area play in the London League which serves as a feeder for the Rugby League Conference.
 The top level age group competition is the London Junior League.

 Rowing

 The River Thames is the venue for the Boat Race, held between Oxford and Cambridge universities every year from Putney to Mortlake.
 In addition there are numerous rowing clubs in London based along the Thames, especially in the Putney area.
 More than twenty rowing clubs are based on the Thames at Putney Embankment; among the largest are London Rowing Club (the oldest, being established in 1856), Thames Rowing Club, University of London Boat Club, Imperial College Boat Club and Vesta Rowing Club.
 Leander Club owned a boathouse in Putney from 1867 to 1961.
 The Putney clubs have produced a plethora of Olympic medallists and Henley winners.

 Facilities for rowing are excellent throughout the city, including the state-of-the-art London Regatta Centre, at Royal Albert Dock in the Docklands.